 Start-MpWDOScan

-So, this guide is all about how to use PowerShell to scan Windows 10 for malware.
-I hope this article helped you!
-Please share it with your friends also.
+This guide explains how to use PowerShell to scan Windows for malware.
+I hope this article helps you.
+Please share it with your friends.
 If you have any doubts about this, let us know in the comment box below.